IBM/rpg-genai-data/docs/pages/task/explain_module.md

   | `F4`              | Add         | Opens the add record screen          |

   ##### Constants
-  This section documents all constants used in the program, including their values and purposes.
+  This section documents all constants used in the module, including their values and purposes.
   Example: Constants
   | Constant Name       | Value | Description                              |
   |---------------------|-------|------------------------------------------|